-- · acquiring appropriate and cost-efficient supplies to produce our sequencing and molecular analysis solutions; - · delivering our sequencing and molecular analysis solutions in a timely manner to us; - continuing to keep our sequencing and molecular analysis solutions up to date and on pace with current clinical and market developments; - filing, prosecuting and maintaining patents that cover our sequencing and molecular analysis solutions; - complying with CLIA regulations and maintaining a CLIA license and all other applicable state laboratory licenses, including through periodic inspections; and - hiring qualified personnel experienced in completing highly complex laboratory tests.
+- acquiring appropriate and cost-efficient supplies to produce our sequencing and molecular analysis solutions; - · delivering our sequencing and molecular analysis solutions in a timely manner to us; - continuing to keep our sequencing and molecular analysis solutions up to date and on pace with current clinical and market developments; - filing, prosecuting and maintaining patents that cover our sequencing and molecular analysis solutions; - complying with CLIA regulations and maintaining a CLIA license and all other applicable state laboratory licenses, including through periodic inspections; and - · hiring qualified personnel experienced in completing highly complex laboratory tests.

 We are responsible for various aspects of delivering our sequencing and molecular analysis solutions, including but not limited to communications with patients and providers such as providing interpretations of the GPS Cancer reports and resolving any disputes, ensuring customer satisfaction, billing and collections and patient and physician engagement.
 At June 30, 2017 and at December 31, 2016, the Company determined that other than temporary impairments of \$35,991 and \$29,816, respectively, in the value of the investment in NantOmics had occurred.
 The estimated decline in the fair value of NantOmics was primarily caused by a change in the risk profile of our financial projections for NantOmics resulting from the delay in our GPS revenue growth.
-If NantOmics is unable to successfully handle its aspects of our sequencing and molecular analysis solutions or we are unable to successfully handle our aspects of delivering our sequencing and molecular analysis solutions, our business will be adversely affected.
+If NantOmics is unable to successfully handle its aspects of our sequencing and molecular analysis solutions, our business will be adversely affected.